raypereda/tfs-active-users/README.md

 # tfs-active-users
-Team Foundation Server (TFS) utility that lists users that have made at least 10 change sets in the last year.
+This is a Team Foundation Server (TFS) utility that lists users that have made at least 10 change sets in the last year.

 I use this to count the number of active user at Molina Healthcare.
 [Semmle](https://semmle.com/), the security source code company, only charges for active users!